isiahmeadows/mithril.js/design/components.md

     - `initialState = callback()` creates and returns the initial state.
     - This is just sugar for `info.isInitial() ? (info.state = callback()) : info.state`, though it's a primitive for convenience.

+- Get a signal bound to the component lifecycle: `info.signal()`
+    - This satisfies the `AbortSignal` DOM interface, but it's not necessarily the global instance.
+(In the static renderer, it's a purely synthetic one.)
+    - It always returns the same value on each invocation for that lifecycle, but it's not itself a constant.
+(It's lazily created for performance reasons.)

 - Throw error: `info.throw(value, nonFatal = false)`
     - This triggers the usual exception handling mechanism, the same one used for event listeners and synchronous view errors.